-The primary difference between wholesaling and retailing is that the former is a business-to-business model and the latter a business-to-consumer model.
+The primary difference between wholesale and retail is that the former is a business-to-business model and the latter a business-to-consumer model.

 In a wholesale model, you don’t sell products directly to consumers.
 Instead, you obtain products from a distributor and sell products to a third-party business, usually in bulk.
 This third-party is often a retail business (like Target) who then sells to the buying public.
 But, it could also be a retail distributor (a business that distributes products to Target, for example).